-We have been looking at the evidence that supports the Christian faith.
-We have considered the testimony of changed lives, of Scripture, and of eyewitness accounts.
+We have been considering the evidence that supports the Christian faith.
+We have considered the testimony of changed lives, of Scripture and of eyewitness accounts.
 This week, let’s consider two more testimonies that offer evidence to support our faith: the Holy Spirit and obedience.

-Let me ask you a question.
-Have you sensed the presence of the Holy Spirit living in you?
+Have you ever sensed the presence of the Holy Spirit living in you?
 This is the ultimate test as to whether a person is truly a Christian.
 As Romans 8:9 clearly states, a true Christian belongs to Christ by the indwelling Holy Spirit.
-So, do you have the Holy Spirit dwelling within you?
-This is the ultimate proof of Jesus’ reality, and it is the ultimate evidence that you belong to Him.
+Do you have the Holy Spirit dwelling within you?
+This is the ultimate proof of Jesus’ reality and it is the ultimate evidence that you belong to Him.